WojtekKamilowski/CI_PP4_MPN/README.md

 Stocklist app has 13 pages:

 - index.html - home page containing some info about the website.
-- list.html - its main part with options to create(add_stocklist.html), edit(edit_stocklist.html) or delete(delete_list.html) user's stocklist and naviagate to spaces.html
+- list.html - its main part with options to create(add_stocklist.html), edit(edit_stocklist.html) or delete(delete_list.html) user's stocklist and navigate to spaces.html
 - spaces.html - contains list of created storagespaces and a button to create a new storage space(add_storage.html).
 - items.html - this is where after clicking on a storagespace, users can view items in the chosen storagespace and click on edit(edit_storage.html, edit_item.html) or delete(delete_storage.html, delete_item.html) options for storagespace itself or its items or add a new item(add_item.html).